oit-ipbl/robots/robot_control/robot_control_01.md

 ## Control the robot with key board

-Re-start the simulator, and open another terminal console for the following command.
+Re-start the simulator, and open another terminal emulator for the following command.

 ```shell
 $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py